 - Task understanding and supporting user tasks: How to identify the specific sub-task a user is trying to accomplish and design state-aware intelligent systems that assist users in each step of their goals?

-- State-aware evaluation: How to develop metrics and evaluation techniques that model and understand user states, so as to provide more sensitive and enhanced evaluation of the user-centric systems?
+- State-aware evaluation: How to develop metrics and evaluation techniques that model and understand user states, so as to provide a more sensitive and enhanced evaluation of the user-centric systems?

 - Human in the loop: How to include the human in the learning "loop" in an interactive fashion, making feedback an integral part of the modelling?